Prince Edward Island oysters shells and quahogs fresh off the sea

 How do you collect oysters in the Wadden Sea?

-We live in the oyster paradise
+We experience oyster mussels and quahogs in oyster paradise

-Jackie, his wife, laughs and says: “We live here in paradise.
-No matter what happens in the world, we have our food right on our doorstep.
-And we sell the best oysters for what else we need. ”She explains that John fishes oysters all year round - even in winter.
-In the summer he drives out and fetches other types of oysters from the ocean, such as the big ones quahogs with their palm-sized bowls.
-"You have to taste it.
-I'll throw a few more on the grill, ”she says, and disappears into her kitchen to get a bucket of it.
+Jackie, his wife, laughs and says: “We live in paradise here.
+No matter what is happening in the world, we have our food right on our doorstep.
+And for whatever else we need, we sell the best oysters.”
+She explains that John fishes for oysters all year round – even in winter.
+In the summer he goes out and collects other types of oysters from the ocean, such as the large ones quahogs with their palm-sized shells.
+“You have to taste them.
+“I’ll throw a few more on the grill,” she says, and immediately disappears into her kitchen to get a bucket.

 Opening oyster shells and quahogs is difficult